 Science is taught throughout schooI in a cyclical progressive style, where pupils have the opportunity to build on prior learning and develop their knowledge and understanding.
 Working scientifically is an integral part of our science lessons across all key stages and pupils are taught a range of skills at different stages, that will help them to grow their understanding and knowledge.

-At Long Row, by using resources and time effectively, we modify, adapt and scaffold lessons in order that all children, including those with special educational needs, learn and make progress.
+At Long Row, by using resources and time effectively, we modify, adapt and scaffold lessons in order that all children, including those who are disadvantaged or have special educational needs, learn and make progress.

 In the EYFS, pupils have opportunities to develop their natural curiosity and investigate a wide range of scientific concepts through play and via continuous provision.
-Following "Development Matters" as a cornerstone to their learning, pupils are helped to explore and ask questions about the world around them.
+Following the EYFS Framework and supported by "Development Matters" as a cornerstone to their learning, pupils are helped to explore and ask questions about the world around them.